yuan25j/OpenTitanEvaluation/README.md

 - Executes Sylvia’s symbolic engine with hardcoded reset states
 - Logs and compares assertion violations against the known property suite

+The outputs of the files from each step are located in their repsective folders.